MelSumner/psa-for-humanity/README.md

 # PSAs for Humanity

 I don't understand why humans, despite having all of the knowledge of the world constantly available, are so stupid.

-So I'm compiling public service announcements (PSAs) to try to cope with it.
+So I'm compiling public service announcements (PSAs) and making a little website with them as my way of trying to cope with it.

 ## Contributing